 In 2008 Cornerstone were contacted by the Equality and Human Rights Commission (EHRC) over their long-standing policy of only recruiting evangelical Christian foster carers, after new equality laws came into force.

-The agency successfully responded with the help of The Christian Institute’s legal team.
+Cornerstone successfully responded with the help of The Christian Institute.

-Two years later, Cornerstone faced scrutiny again – this time from the Charity Commission.
-It questioned the organisation over its requirement for carers to be committed Christians and required proof that such a policy was exempt from religious discrimination law.
+Shortly after, Cornerstone faced scrutiny again – this time from the Charity Commission.
+Again, it questioned their requirement for carers to be committed Christians and required proof that it was exempt from religious discrimination law.

-Again The Christian Institute’s legal team helped Cornerstone draft a response to the Charity Commission and in January 2011, the regulator gave the adoption and fostering agency a clean bill of health.
+The Christian Institute’s legal team helped Cornerstone draft a response to the Charity Commission and in January 2011 the regulator gave the adoption and fostering agency a clean bill of health.